-The Peninsula School is a day and boarding school for approximately 1440 students from three-year-old Kindergarten to Year 12.
+Peninsula Grammar School is a day and boarding school for approximately 1440 students from three-year-old Kindergarten to Year 12.
 Our aim is to help each child in our school community reach their potential.

 We achieve this by rigorous attention to academic outcomes combined with an extensive co-curricular program.
 Our Year 12 students consistently achieve above state averages at VCE.